 Below, our immigration lawyers in Italy explain who can obtain Italian dual citizenship and how to do that.
 We are at your service no matter if you want to apply for Italian dual citizenship or a simple residence permit.

 Table of Contents

-The main ways to dual citizenship in Italy
+The main ways to dual citizenship in Italy in 2023